Iran invites foreign firms to develop its oil, gas industry

 Javadi said Iran placed no limitations on Western companies, including U.S. companies, investing in its oil and gas sector.
 He said Iran needed foreign know-how and technology to help develop its oil fields and improve pipeline and refinery infrastructure.

 "Our policy is that all foreign companies can bring their investment, technology and advanced management skills to develop our oil industry.
-Iran’s market will not be monopolised by a few companies," he stressed.
+Iran’s market will not be monopolized by a few companies," he stressed.

 "Iran has never banned American companies from working in Iran.
 It was their government's imposed unjust limitations that took this chance away from them."